lizmat/rak/README.md

   * :uid - numeric uid of path

+  * :symbolic-link - is path a symbolic link

   * :world-executable - is path executable by any user

   * :world-readable - is path readable by any user